ChrisPelatari/chrispelatari.github.io/Resume.md

 ##### 2022 - 2/2023

+- Introduced unit testing to an existing asp.net core webapi application with a React front end.
+- Created a custom ProtectedRoute component for a legacy version of React.
-- Created a web accessible asp.net core webapi endpoint that communicated with internal servers to integrate SalesForce with DocLink.
+- Created a secured, web accessible asp.net core webapi REST endpoint that communicated with internal servers to allow external cloud services to display documents serving multiple MIME types.
-  - asp.net core mvc webapi
+- Tested endpoints using Postman.
-- Created a Microsoft CRM SDK application which loaded legacy data from CRM and SharePoint to prepare for migration to SalesForce and DocLink.
+- Created a Microsoft CRM SDK application which loaded legacy data to prepare for migration to new cloud based services.
-- Created a VPN aware console application to upload legacy CRM and SharePoint data to SalesForce and DocLink.
+- Created a VPN aware console application to upload legacy data.
-- Used Okta and JWT Bearer authorization for multiple webapi projects.
+- Used Okta and JWT Bearer authorization for multiple projects.
-- Collaborated on React applications using react-admin and mui.
+- Collaborated on React SPAs using react-admin, Entity Framework Core and mui.